 You can go for a guided horseback ride (reservations are required in advance) or hike through the ancient Caledonian Pine Forest.
 No reservations are required.

 Then, it’s a 10-minute drive to lunch in the village of Aboyne.

 Where to Eat Lunch

 Head to The Boat Inn and warm up by the toasty fire and revel in locally sourced home-cooked Aberdeenshire fare.

 Bellies full, it’s a 30-minute drive to your next adventure.

 High Ropes Course at Go Ape Crathes Castle

 Think you have nerves of steel?
-You’re about to find out as you navigate your way through the 592-metres of ropes, moving bridges and more while suspended from high above in the trees at Go Ape Crathes Castle.
-I’m a huge fan of high ropes course, like the one I did in Lombardia, Italy and the one in Valley of Fire State Park in Nevada, U.S.
+You’re about to find out as you navigate your way through the 592-meters of ropes, moving bridges, and more while suspended from high above in the trees at Go Ape Crathes Castle.
+I’m a huge fan of the high ropes courses, like the one I did in Lombardia, Italy, and the one in Valley of Fire State Park in Nevada, U.S.